sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_column_level_security/security_column_level_security.md

 ## Overview
 Duration: 5

 Column level security ("CLS") in the context of analytics is a data protection feature that allows you to control access to specific columns within a database table.
 This is particularly important in scenarios where certain data elements are sensitive or regulated, such as personal identifiable information (PII), financial details, or health records.
-Here's a brief overview:

 Implementing column level security requires careful planning to balance data accessibility and security, ensuring that users can perform their necessary tasks without compromising sensitive data.

+These are some things to consider when implementing a CLS solution.
+Each of these is not always required, and companies have different requirements but being aware of them can be useful.

  <ul>
-      <li><strong> Granular Access Control:</strong> It enables you to precisely define who can view or modify individual columns within a table.
+      <li><strong> Granular Access Control:</strong> Precisely define who can view or modify individual columns within a table.
 For example, while a general user may see certain basic columns, more sensitive columns like social security numbers or salary details might be restricted to privileged users.</li>
       <li><strong>Role-Based Permissions:</strong> Access to columns is often governed by user roles.
 Users with different roles (e.g., analyst, manager, administrator) might have different levels of access to the data.</li>
       <li><strong>Compliance and Privacy:</strong> This is crucial for adhering to various data protection laws and regulations like GDPR, HIPAA, etc., by ensuring that sensitive information is only accessible to authorized personnel.</li>
-      <li><strong>Implementation:</strong> In analytics, column level security can be implemented in various ways, depending on the tools and databases in use.
-SQL-based databases might use GRANT and REVOKE statements, while business intelligence tools might have built-in features for access control.</li>
+      <li><strong>Flexibility:</strong> In analytics, column level security can be implemented in various ways, depending on the tools and databases in use. </li>
       <li><strong>Impact on Analytics:</strong> This security feature can complicate data analysis and reporting processes since analysts need to be mindful of the varying access levels across different segments of data.
 For example, a CLS implementation should not "break" other important features like features for collaboration.</li>
       <li><strong>Dynamic Data Masking:</strong> In some cases, column level security might involve dynamic data masking, where sensitive data is obscured or replaced with fictional data for users without access, while maintaining the real data for authorized users.</li>
 </ul>